hamzaaldirawi/solo-project/README.md

 # Solo Website
-  Using :
+I'll use the below for this project:
   - HTML
   - CSS
   - jQuery
   - Bootstrap